NEW Guidelines, 1. edition

 Contents of the tekom guideline:

-- Reasons for reducing the use of paper
+- Reasons for reducing instructions for use in paper form

-- Legal requirements: Under what circumstances is paper legally required?
+- Legal requirements: Under which circumstances is paper legally required?

-- Framework conditions, advantages and disadvantages of paper or electronic delivery
+- Framework advantages and disadvantages of delivering instructions for use in paper form or in electronic form

 - Creation of a media concept based on use cases